njordhov/govalert/README.md

 ## Heroku Quick Start

 GovAlert can run on the Heroku PAAS <http://heroku.com>.
-Assuming you have an account on Heroku and have installed the Heroku Toolbelt on your workstation:
+Assuming you have an account on Heroku.com and have installed the Heroku Toolbelt on your workstation, start by cloning the repo:

+    $ git clone git@github.com:TerjeNorderhaug/govalert.git
+    $ cd govalert

 Create the app by executing the following in a shell with the govalert root directory as current path: